 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $34,797 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $139,188**

 If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $407,510 or $173,985 using an average net price.

 **Based on a 4 year multiple of Average Annual Net Price for students receiving grant or scholarship aid reported to the U.S. Department of Education's 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at Oberlin College are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 34% of Oberlin College students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $6,087.
-The reported average student debt upon graduation is $16,812.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 35% of Oberlin College students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $4,968.

 How much are student loan payments for Oberlin College?
 Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.